 Product Highlights

-The NH3-100 is an advanced gas-sensing electrode specifically designed for measuring dissolved ammonia (NH3) in water.
-Unlike standard ammonium electrodes, this sensor measures the un-ionized ammonia form, which is particularly toxic to aquatic life.
-This makes it essential for aquaculture, wastewater treatment, and environmental monitoring.
+The NH3-100 is an advanced ion selective electrode specifically designed for measuring dissolved ammonia (NH3) in water.
+The probe uses an ISE membrane to measure the ammonia/ammonium ion, making it well suited to aquaculture, wastewater treatment, and environmental monitoring.

 Key Features

-- Automatic Temperature Compensation: Integrated PT1000 sensor for accurate readings
+• Automatic Temperature Compensation: Integrated NTC10K sensor for accurate readings

 Applications